nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Our implementation strategy involves utilizing an event listener to provide immediate feedback to the user regarding the correctness of the attributes specified, instead of depending on the parser for this purpose.
-For example, if the `AddElderlyCommand` does not accept any arguments without a prefix but user specifies anyways, a **warning** will be given.
+For example, if the `AddElderlyCommand` does not accept any arguments without a prefix but the user specifies anyhow, a **warning** will be given.

 <div markdown="block" class="alert alert-info">